samvaughan/sami-emission-line-database/README.md

 sami  <- tbl(con, 'sami')
 ```

 You can then interact with the `sami` table as you would a normal tibble.
 The `R` package `dbplyr` cleverly translates your usual `tidyverse` commands into `SQL`, then only queries the database right at the end.
+See the introduction [here](https://dbplyr.tidyverse.org/articles/dbplyr.html).

 ### Plotting a 2D map